istio/istio.io/_docs/concepts/traffic-management/pilot.md

 ---
 title: Pilot
-overview: Introduces Pilot, the component responsible for managing a distributed deployment of Envoy proxies in the service mesh.
+description: Introduces Pilot, the component responsible for managing a distributed deployment of Envoy proxies in the service mesh.

-order: 10
+weight: 10

-layout: docs
-type: markdown
 toc: false
 redirect_from: /docs/concepts/traffic-management/manager.html
 ---